-What is it? - re a method of communication rcumstances in order to convey Why is it important?
+Effective communication What is it?
+The ability to identify and use a method of communication that is appropriate for the circumstances in order to convey relevant information clearly.
+Why is it important?
 Costs Lawyers are required to communicate concisely and accurately when advising clients - orally and in writing - and when working with colleagues.
 They are also required to draft formal legal documents including bills of costs, points of dispute, replies and skeleton arguments.
 Adopting an effective, contextualised form and style of communication is critical in ensuring a positive outcome for the client.
-How does it help? the English and/or Welsh lang s skill will have a good command of guages and will structure their ney are both accessible to and audience and situation.
-Positive beh avioural indicators Negative behavioural indicators Explains the complicated simply Uses plain language and avoids jargon and abbreviated terms Plans and structures drafting to aid the reader's understanding Is able to engage supervisors and colleagues on technical issues and provide sufficient and salient information for them to give helpful advice and feedback Understands when and how to engage with different methods of communication Adapts communication style to suit the situation and audience Gives poorly structured advice where the point is lost or obscured Displays poor presentation, grammar or spelling Fails to take account of others' views (e.g. of a client, instructing solicitor, supervisor, judge) Produces something 'academic' which is accurate but not helpful to a court or client in practice Does not know or does not apply drafting conventions for formal documents Why is it important?
 How does it help?
-Positive beh 1.
-Explains 2.
-Uses plating jargon at the read of the read of the provide information advice at engage community.
-5. Understation engage community.
-6. Adapts of the read of the that is appropriate for the circlevant information clearly.
-Why is it important?
-Costs Lawyers are required to accurately when advising clies when working with colleagues formal legal documents includispute, replies and skeleton contextualised form and style ensuring a positive outcome.
-How does People who demonstrate this the English and/or Welsh land communications to ensure the appropriate for the intended.
-Positive behavioural indicators 1.
-Explains the complicated simply 2.
-Uses plain language and avoids jargon and abbreviated terms 3.
-Plans and structures drafting to aid the reader's understanding 4.
-Is able to engage supervisors and colleagues on technical issues and provide sufficient and salient information for them to give helpful advice and feedback 5.
-Understands when and how to engage with different methods of communication 6.
-Adapts communication style to suit
+People who demonstrate this skill will have a good command of the English and/or Welsh languages and will structure their communications to ensure they are both accessible to and appropriate for the intended audience and situation.
+Positive beh avioural indicators Negative behavioural indicators Uses platigargon at jargon at 3.
+Plans are the read Is able to colleague provide informate advice at a series Understeen engage communities Adapts in language and avoids and abbreviated terms and structures drafting to aid der's understanding o engage supervisors and uses on technical issues and sufficient and salient tion for them to give helpful and feedback cands when and how to with different methods of nication communication style to suit ation and audience Gives poorly structured advice where the point is lost or obscured Displays poor presentation, grammar or spelling Fails to take account of others' views (e.g. of a client, instructing solicitor, supervisor, judge) Produces something 'academic' which is accurate but not helpful to a court or client in practice Does not know or does not apply drafting conventions for formal documents

-Negotiation What is it? • motivates people and then interact of find solutions to problems that is.
-Why is it important? out of court, through exchange • How does it help? of mediation, the different m s skill will understand the principles ethods and styles of negotiation own preferred, or default, style to Positive beh avioural indicators Negative behavioural indicators Is able to recognise the approach being taken by the other side and respond accordingly Identifies the most appropriate forum for settlement depending on the case, issues, client and opponent Can spot irrelevant issues and deal with them appropriately Understands the client's motivations - agrees a negotiating strategy with the client that is aligned to that client's individual needs Can employ basic mediation skills and recognises when to instruct a professional mediator or other third party Becomes too emotionally or personally involved with a point or approach Aims to achieve an objectively 'good' outcome, without understanding what the client actually wants Implements a negotiation strategy that does not account for strengths or weaknesses of the client's or opponent's position Ignores indications of an opponent's motivation or strategy 'Wages war' with the other side in a way that damages the client's prospects of successful settlement
+Negotiation What is it? - motivates people and then interact of find solutions to problems that Why is it important?
+Newly qualified Costs Lawyers will regularly settle their cases out of court, through exchange of correspondence as well as calls and meetings.
+Being able to negotiate with other Costs Lawyers and mediate between parties can lead to better outcomes for clients in terms of time and costs.
+How does it help?
+People who demonstrate this skill will understand the principles of mediation, the different methods and styles of negotiation and how best to adapt their own preferred, or default, style to the situation.
+Positive beh avioural indicators Negative behavioural indicators being tarespond 2.
+Identified forum for the case 3.
+Can spowith the 4.
+Underst - agrees the client client's in the case the case the client client's interest in the case the case the the cas o recognise the approach alken by the other side and accordingly as the most appropriate or settlement depending on a proper and opponent to irrelevant issues and dealer appropriately ands the client's motivations are a negotiating strategy with that is aligned to that individual needs ploy basic mediation skills ognises when to instruct a sonal mediator or other third Becomes too emotionally or personally involved with a point or approach Aims to achieve an objectively 'good' outcome, without understanding what the client actually wants Implements a negotiation strategy that does not account for strengths or weaknesses of the client's or opponent's position Ignores indications of an opponent's motivation or strategy 'Wages war' with the other side in a way that damages the client's prospects of successful settlement